cfjedimaster/SWAPI-Wrapper/readme.md

 * page: an integer,
 * search: a search string

-Every method above takes a callback argument as their final argument.
+Every method above can take a callback argument as their final argument.
 Examples:

 	// get all vehicles
 	swapiModule.getVehicles(function(data) {